anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 11. [Nora Trail ](https://www.alltrails.com/trail/us/california/nora-trail)*- 4 mile, Elev Gain 800 ft*
 <br>Moderate trail, shaded.
 Pretty awesome!!
 Hardly any people on the trail.
 We did it on Sunday evening and was easy to find parking.
-It was around 4 miles and more than 800 ft of elevation gain (alltrails has different stats).
+It was around 4 miles and more than 800 ft of elevation gain (AllTrails has different stats).
 So plan accordingly.
 <br>
 <br>
 12. [San Pedro Beach to Devil's Slide ](https://www.alltrails.com/explore/trail/us/california/san-pedro-beach-to-devil-s-slide)*- 6.7 miles, Elev Gain 1,115 ft*